 - Solid content review that covers everything you need to know for the test

-- Not in-depth enough to replicate the textbook content, but too in-depth to read in just a couple of nights
+- Not detailed enough to replicate your in-class textbook content, but way too in depth to get through in just a couple of nights

 Best Long-Term Review Book

 - Two full practice exams with answers and explanations in the book